syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### dragTooltip.tooltipItems `array`
 {:#members:dragtooltip-tooltipitems}

-options to add field names whose corresponding value in the dragged row needs to be shown in the preview tooltip
+Specifies the data source fields to be displayed in the drag tooltip.

 #### Default Value